On the Weakly Prime-Additive Numbers with Length 4: Proof of Theorem 1

-Hence $n=p^a+q^b+r^c+s$ is weakly prime additive and is divisible by $m$.
-Since $a',c'$ can be any positive integer, $b'$ can be any positive odd integer and $p$ can be any arbitrary odd prime coprime to $m$, we have constructed infinitely many weakly prime-additive $n$ with length $\leq 4$. \end{proof}
+As a result, $n=p^a+q^b+r^c+s$ is weakly prime additive and is divisible by $m$.
+Since $a',c'$ can be any positive integers, $b'$ can be any positive odd integer and $p$ can be any arbitrary odd prime that is coprime to $m$, we have constructed infinitely many weakly prime-additive $n$ with length at most $4$. \end{proof}

 \begin{remark} In the above construction, $s$ can be raised to any $d$-th power for any positive integer $d\equiv 1\Mod{\phi(pqrm)}$. \end{remark}